didgeoridoo/AUX-Prework-Instructions/README.md

-AUX H2013: JavaScript Primer
+AUX Pre-Work: JavaScript Primer
 =================

 By now, you all have received a copy of Tim Wright's "Learning JavaScript".
 This book contains all the guidance you need to complete the following assignment.
 For each "sprint", create a new branch in git with a descriptive name (e.g. "add-jQuery"), and merge the code into the master branch when it is fully functional.
 If none of this makes any sense to you, check this out: http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging

 To deploy your code, create and push a branch called "gh-pages".
-This will automatically create a page that can be accessed at http://[your user name].github.com/[project name].
+This will automatically create a page that can be accessed at http://[your user name].github.io/[project name].
 To update your gh-pages branch to your latest code, just merge in your master branch.

 Sprint 1: Just make the damn thing work
 -----------------